Vizxls/JonpoorHub/README.md

 -  New Upgrade Unit Button In Shop Tab
 -  Buy Eggs Now Called Shop
 -  New Themes | More Themes in Config Tab
--  Added More In Game Tab\n• Added Save Files
+-  Added More In Game Tab
+-  Added Save Files

 ## Update 0.6 Alpha!